How to Become a Salary Negotiation Expert

 It’s always an uncomfortable task, but unless you learn to ask – and do it the right way – you are likely to be short-changed when it comes to your salary.

-We millennials are known to change jobs and companies frequently – more so than previous generations.
+Negotiating your salary is not a fun task for anyone, especially millennials.
+We are known to change jobs and companies frequently – more so than previous generations.
 The truth is that 50 percent of millennials would consider taking a job with a different company for a raise of 20 percent or less.
 Compensation is important to us.

 Fear of not having a job stops many millennials from negotiating or asking for a raise.